lucavb/eslint-plugin-package-lock/README.md

 ## Rules

 -   `lock-file-version` Allows you to require a specific lock file version.
-The current default is version `3`, but you can request a different version by giving object with the key `version`.
+The current default is version `3`, but you can request a different version by giving an object with the key `version`.
 You may want to apply this rule to make sure that you maintain compatibility with your clients and to avoid version `2` which has a rather large footprint due to its attempt to retain backwards compatibility.

 ## Configurations